 Read on to learn more about email disclaimers and when and how to use them.

-An email disclaimer is a short paragraph included with an email to inform the recipient of their rights or obligations regarding the information in the email, or to exempt the sender from liability if the information in the email is used incorrectly.
+An email disclaimer is a short paragraph included with an email to inform the recipient of their rights or obligations regarding the information in the email.

-Email disclaimers don’t fully exempt you and your company from all liability; however, they fulfill some legal requirements and offer protection in conjunction with other measures you need to take.
+Email disclaimers don’t fully exempt you and your company from all liability.
+But they can help fulfill some legal requirements.

-Usually, email senders create disclaimers to protect themselves, but in some cases, they may offer protection for the recipient too.
 For example, a disclaimer might protect both the sender and the recipient if an email containing confidential data gets sent to the wrong email address.

 Let’s take a closer look at a few of the most common forms of legally protected information and how email disclaimers come into play.

-• Adding a confidentiality disclaimer is not enough to make your email HIPAA compliant, but it is part of the compliance process.
-In this case, a disclaimer can also protect the sender if they accidentally send an email containing patient health information to the wrong address.
+Having a disclaimer can also protect the sender if they accidentally send an email containing patient health information to the wrong address.

-• Lawyers and psychological therapists are bound by rules specific to their professions not to share what their clients tell them with any third parties unless the client agrees.
-In this case, an email disclaimer is not enough to gain permission for sharing client information with third parties, since the client needs to expressly agree to what information and with whom it will be shared.
+In this case, an email disclaimer is not enough to gain permission for sharing client information with third parties.
+The client needs to expressly agree to what information and with whom it will be shared.

-Do I need an email disclaimer?
+Do I Need an Email Disclaimer?

-No, you do not legally need an email disclaimer.
-However, if you send emails containing confidential information, adding a confidentiality disclaimer to your emails could protect you in the event of a legal complaint.
+Yes, if you send emails containing confidential information, adding a confidentiality disclaimer to your emails could protect you in the event of a legal complaint.

 A confidentiality disclaimer alerts the email recipient that content contained within the email is meant only for the addressee.

-When To Use an Email Disclaimer
+When Should I Use an Email Disclaimer?

 Businesses Targeting Consumers in Europe